oasis-tcs/openc2-apsc-stateless-packet-filter/oc2slpf-v1.0-wip.md

 * MUST support the slpf:rule_number Target type as defined in [Section 2.1.2.2](#2122-slpf-targets)
 * Upon successful implementation of the ‘allow <target>’, MUST return the rule_number associated with the rule if the "response_requested" :  “complete" option is populated.

-OpenC2 Consumers that receive ‘allow target’ Commands and support the ‘insert_rule’ Command argument:
+OpenC2 Consumers that receive ‘allow target’ Commands and support the ‘insert_rule’ Command Argument:

 * MUST assign the rule number provided if the "insert_rule" : <integer> option is populated.
 * If the rule number is currently in use, then